Battle of Mogadishu (1993): Raid

-At 13:50, Task Force Ranger analysts received intelligence of Omar Salad's location.
-The soldiers, vehicle convoys, and helicopters were on stand by at Mogadishu International Airport until the code word "Irene" was called across all the radio channels by command, signaling the commencement of the operation.
-Lead by the MH-6 Little Birds, an armada of sixteen helicopters took off from the airport to make the approximately four minute flight to the target site.
+At 13:50, Task Force Ranger analysts received intelligence of Omar Salad's location and the command was given to begin the operation.
+The code word "Irene" was called across radio channels, signaling the soldiers, vehicle convoys, and helicopters staged at Mogadishu International Airport to move out.
+Led by the MH-6 Little Birds fully loaded with rockets, sixteen helicopters took off from the airport to make the approximately four-minute flight to the target site.
 In an attempt to deceive Somali forces, the formation flew past the target before turning around en masse.
-American aircrew noticed soon after takeoff that Somalis had started to light burning tires around the city, a tactic the SNA had previously used to signal incursions and initiate counterattacks.
+American aircrew noticed soon after takeoff that Somalis had started to light burning tires around the city, a tactic the SNA had previously used to signal incursions and launch counterattacks.

-At 15:42, the MH-6 assault Little Birds carrying the Delta operators hit the target, the wave of dust becoming so bad that one was forced to go around again and land out of position.
-Almost immediately after the first landing pilot began noticing small arms fire.
-Then, two Black Hawks carrying the second Delta assault team led by Delta Captain Austin S. Miller came into position and dropped their teams as the four Ranger chalks prepared to rope onto the four corners surrounding the target building.
-Chalk Four being carried by Black Hawk Super 67, piloted by CW3 Jeff Niklaus, was accidentally put a block north of their intended point (2°03′05.5″N 45°19′27.9″E).
-Declining the pilot's offer to move them back down due to the time it would take to do so, leaving the helicopter too exposed, Chalk Four intended to move down to the planned position, but intense ground fire prevented them from doing so.
+At 15:42, the Little Birds carrying the Delta operators reached the target.
+Dust surrounding the area was so bad that one helicopter was forced to land out of position.
+Almost immediately after the first landing, a pilot began noticing small-arms fire.
+Then two Black Hawks carrying the second Delta assault team led by Delta Captain Austin S. Miller came into position and dropped their teams as the four Ranger chalks prepared to rope onto the four corners surrounding the target building.
+Chalk Four, carried by Black Hawk Super 67, piloted by CW3 Jeff Niklaus and CW2 Sam Shamp, was accidentally put a block north of their intended point (2°03′05.5″N 45°19′27.9″E).
+Chalk Four declined the pilot's offer to move them back down, saying it would take too long and leave the helicopter too exposed.
+Once on the ground, Chalk Four intended to move down to the planned position, but intense ground fire prevented them from doing so.